CodingItWrong/outsidein.dev/book/next-steps.md

 # Next Steps

 You've finished this book and gotten a taste of outside-in test-driven development on the frontend.
 I wrote this book because I hope the principles that have helped me will help other developers.
-If you've benefited from it and/or have feedback, I would love to hear from you—please [get in touch](/contact)!
+If you've benefited from it and/or have feedback, I would love to hear from you—please [get in touch](/connect)!

 If you choose to continue on in outside-in TDD, then this book will be only the beginning of your journey.
 Here are some suggestions for ways to take your learning further.

-*Some of the links to book below are affiliate links: if you purchase through them I make a little money without any cost to you.
-If you’d rather not use these links, feel free to search for these books at your preferred bookseller.
-I recommend InformIT and Pragmatic Programmers for DRM-free ebooks.*

 ## A Community of Practice